heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 **Behavior:**

-1. If any policy votes `PERMIT` (without transformation uncertainty), the result is `PERMIT`.
+1. If any policy votes `PERMIT` and no error could have also produced `PERMIT`, and no transformation uncertainty exists, the result is `PERMIT`.
-2. Otherwise, if any policy votes `INDETERMINATE` or transformation uncertainty exists, the result is `INDETERMINATE`.
+2. If any policy votes `INDETERMINATE`, or if transformation uncertainty exists, the result is `INDETERMINATE`.
 3. Otherwise, if any policy votes `DENY`, the result is `DENY`.
 4. Otherwise, the result is `NOT_APPLICABLE`.

 **Characteristics:**

 - Preserves error information
+- An error that could have been `PERMIT` blocks a concrete `PERMIT` (cannot safely merge constraints)
-- Any permit overrides denies
+- Any permit overrides denies (when no conflicting errors exist)
 - Suitable when "at least one allows" semantics are required

 ### `unanimous`

-The `unanimous` voting style requires all policies to agree.
-If any policy votes differently, the result depends on the default.
+The `unanimous` voting style requires all applicable policies to agree on the same entitlement.
+If policies disagree, the result depends on error handling.

 **`unanimous or deny`**

-All policies must vote `PERMIT` for access to be granted.
-Any `DENY` vote, or lack of unanimous `PERMIT`, results in deny.
+All applicable policies must agree.
+If they all vote `PERMIT`, the result is permit with merged constraints.
+If they all vote `DENY`, the result is deny with merged constraints.
+Disagreement results in deny.

 **Behavior:**

-1. If any policy votes `DENY`, the result is `DENY`.
+1. If all applicable policies vote `PERMIT` (without transformation uncertainty), the result is `PERMIT` with merged constraints.
-2. Otherwise, if all policies vote `PERMIT` (without transformation uncertainty), the result is `PERMIT`.
+2. If all applicable policies vote `DENY`, the result is `DENY` with merged constraints.
+3. If policies disagree on entitlement, the result is `DENY` (disagreement error treated as abstain).
-3. Otherwise, the result is `DENY`.
+4. If no policy is applicable, the result is `DENY`.

 **Characteristics:**

 - Never returns `NOT_APPLICABLE` or `INDETERMINATE`
-- Errors are treated as abstain
+- Errors and disagreements are treated as abstain
 - Use when all stakeholders must agree

 **`unanimous or abstain errors propagate`**

-A variant that preserves error information and distinguishes "no consensus" from "access denied".
+A variant that preserves error information and signals disagreement as `INDETERMINATE`.

 **Behavior:**

-1. If any policy votes `DENY`, the result is `DENY`.
+1. If any policy votes `INDETERMINATE`, the result is `INDETERMINATE`.
+2. If policies disagree on entitlement, the result is `INDETERMINATE`.
-2. Otherwise, if any policy votes `INDETERMINATE` or transformation uncertainty exists, the result is `INDETERMINATE`.
+3. If transformation uncertainty exists, the result is `INDETERMINATE`.
-3. Otherwise, if all policies vote `PERMIT`, the result is `PERMIT`.
+4. If all applicable policies vote `PERMIT`, the result is `PERMIT` with merged constraints.
+5. If all applicable policies vote `DENY`, the result is `DENY` with merged constraints.
-4. Otherwise, the result is `NOT_APPLICABLE`.
+6. If no policy is applicable, the result is `NOT_APPLICABLE`.

 **Characteristics:**

 - Preserves error information
-- Requires explicit agreement from all policies
+- Disagreement is signaled as `INDETERMINATE`, not silently converted to deny
 - Suitable for multi-stakeholder authorization

+**`unanimous strict or deny`**

+A stricter variant where all applicable policies must return equal decisions.
+Unlike normal unanimous mode which only requires agreement on entitlement and merges constraints, strict mode requires the decisions to be equal including obligations, advice, and resource transformation.

+**Behavior:**

+1. If all applicable policies return equal decisions, the result is that decision.
+2. If policies return different decisions (even if they agree on entitlement), the result is `DENY`.
+3. If no policy is applicable, the result is `DENY`.

+**Characteristics:**

+- Never returns `NOT_APPLICABLE` or `INDETERMINATE`
+- No constraint merging: decisions must already be equal
+- Use when policies must produce identical outputs, not just agree on entitlement

+**`unanimous strict or abstain errors propagate`**

+**Behavior:**

+1. If any policy votes `INDETERMINATE`, the result is `INDETERMINATE`.
+2. If policies return different decisions, the result is `INDETERMINATE`.
+3. If all applicable policies return equal decisions, the result is that decision.
+4. If no policy is applicable, the result is `NOT_APPLICABLE`.

+**Characteristics:**

+- Preserves error information
+- Signals non-equality as `INDETERMINATE`
+- Suitable when exact policy agreement must be verified

 ### `unique`